 Dogs are also not allowed at the closest caravan parks back on the mainland at Sandstone Point.
-Plus the campsites in the national park are off-limits to pets.
+Plus the campsites in the national park on Bribie Island are off-limits to pets.

 Instead, the best way to enjoy a longer stay on Bribie Island with your dog is by staying in pet-friendly holiday home.
 Luckily there’s a wide range of holiday homes available to rent on Bribie Island, including many pet-friendly rentals.

 For a pet-friendly house close to Woorim Beach, check out Capricorn Dancer.
 This architecturally-designed three-bedroom house can accommodate up to nine guests.
 It has its own swimming pool and securely fenced yard.
-Plus it’s just a short walk from the off-leash beach and even has an outdoor shower.
-It allows well-behaved pets for an additional charge of $50.
+Plus it’s just a short walk from the on-leash dog beach (or a quick drive to the off-leash beach) and even has an outdoor shower.

 If you don’t need as large a house, check out this brand-new two-bedroom villa in Bongaree.
 Accommodating up to four guests, with a queen-size bed and two singles, there’s an outdoor courtyard and it’s just a stroll to the Bongaree Foreshore Jetty.
 One dog under 25kg is permitted to join you.